SuperOfficeDocs/superoffice-docs/docs/api/tooltip-service/create-tooltip-plugin.md

 The tooltip service can be extended using a plugin to include data that we want in our own application apart from the ones that have been provided by NetServer.

 Below is an example of a plugin that is developed to enhance the person tooltip that is provided by NetServer.
-For more information on plugins, see the [agent patterns][1].

 ## Code